 Also, farmers receive better pay when consumers buy directly instead of incorporating a middle man.
 Locally sourced food helps keep the use of pesticides and other synthetic fertilizers to a minimum or even nonexistent by having farmers develop a healthy ecosystem.
 Industrial farming, while keeping the prices lower, threaten our environment by the sheer amount of waste through pollution of water, soil, and air.

-2) Toxic Free Cleaners
+2) Nontoxic Cleaners

 Chemicals are a concern in just about every area of our lives, and a prevalent way we absorb them is through our cleaning supplies.
 Just check out the variety of warnings you’ll find on a given bottle: